 Section 1: Introduction

 Horses evolved in North America.
-They went through many stages; they evolved from three-toed to one-toed and grew in size.
-They were well-adapted to the grasslands of North America when they disappeared from the continent.
+They went through many stages, evolving from three-toed to one-toed and increasing in size to about the size of a deer.
+They were well-adapted to the grasslands of North America, but they disappeared from the continent around 10,000 years ago.
 Scientists do not know why horses disappeared.
 It may have been because of some ecological disaster, disease, over-hunting by humans, or all three.
 Paleontologists have discovered that some North American horses migrated westward and crossed the Bering Land Bridge into Asia where they prospered.
-Whatever the cause, there were no horses (Equus species) in North America from about 13,000 years ago until about 1520 A.D.
+Whatever the cause, there were no horses (Equus species) in North America from about 10,000 years ago until about 1520 A.D.

 When Columbus made his second expedition to the Caribbean islands, he brought horses, but it is doubtful that any of those animals were released on the continent.
 In 1519, however, the Spanish explorer Hernán Cortés (1485-1547) brought horses into the southern Great Plains of the continental mainland.
 Horses had returned to North America, but they were now domesticated animals trained to work for humans.